leolios/speed-snail/README.md

 # speed-snail

-Speed Snail is an interactive command line program post install Ubuntu 18.04
+Speed Snail is an interactive command line program post install Ubuntu 18.04 (desktop and server)

 # How to use